Garlic and Garlic Scape Recipes

 Salt and pepper to taste.

-Place in serving dish.
+Place in serving the dish.
 Top with freshly cracked pepper and grated cheese.
 Garnish with rosemary or oregano sprigs.

 Serve with homemade garlic bread topped with garlic scape butter.